 The SQLite project start out using CVS, as CVS was the most commonly used version control system in that era (circa 2000).
 CVS was an amazing version control system for its day in that it allowed multiple developers to be editing the same file at the same time.

 Though innovative and much loved in its time, CVS was not without problems.
 Among those was a lack of visibility into the project history and the lack of integrated bug tracking.
-To try to address these deficiencies, the SQLite author developed the CVSTrac wrapper for CVS beginning in 2002.
+To address these deficiencies, the SQLite author developed the CVSTrac wrapper for CVS beginning in 2002.

 Historians can see the influence of CVSTrac on the development of SQLite.
 Early SQLite check-ins that happened before CVSTrac often had a check-in comment that was just a "smiley".
 That was not an unreasonable check-in comment, as check-in comments were scarcely seen and of questionable utility in raw CVS.
 CVSTrac changed that, making check-in comments more visible and more useful.
 The SQLite developers reacted by creating better check-in comments.